dvishab/ESE-5190-Lab2-SetUpGuide/README.md

 I have used VS Code.
 You can download it through the link attached: [Download Visual Studio Code](https://code.visualstudio.com/download).
 Vim is also a good alternative. ( [Vim Text Editor](https://vim.en.softonic.com/) )

 3. Serial Console:
-I have used Putty as my serial console to connect to the RP2040's REPL.
+I have used PuTTy as my serial console to connect to the RP2040's REPL.
 Follow the Adafruit tutorial for your machine here: [Advanced Serial Console](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-windows)
 </br>
 After installation, check Device Manager -> Ports (COM and LPT).
 Check the port of your USB connection.
 Open Putty -> Connection Type: Serial, Baud rate: 115200.
 </br>